kexiZeroing/FE-Learning-notes/doc/start-js-stack-project.md

 - **Software as a service (SaaS)** - Dropbox, iCloud, Slack
 - **Function as a service (FaaS)** - AWS Lambda

+### What is "edge compute"?
+To solve the latency problem, very smart folks came up with the idea of deploying multiple copies of a program and distributing it around the world.
+When a user makes a request, it can be handled by the closest copy, thus reducing the distance traveled and the time spent in transit.

+- Move things closer to users (like a CDN)
+- Do work on servers (like cloud servers/functions)

 ## Web Hosting and Domain registration
 Domain registrants (GoDaddy, Hover, Google Domains, Amazon Route 53...) are for registering domain names.
 If you want `itiscool.com`, you’re going to have to buy it, and domain registrants are companies that help you do that.
 Just because you own a domain doesn’t mean it will do anything.
 It’s likely that you will see a “coming soon” page after buying a domain name.